American Sign Language

 Lindsay Goodman ’12

 After Lindsay completed her trilingual interpreting internship, she moved to Pensacola, Florida, where she worked as a freelance interpreter for two years.
 She recently moved to Dallas, Texas, where she is also working freelance in a variety of settings.
-She is currently pursuing certification and further qualification in Spanish interpreting.
+She has her National Interpreter Certification (NIC) and continues to seek further qualification in Spanish interpreting